Information for refugees from Ukraine - frequently asked questions

 If you have forgotten to mention a member of the family: please submit a separate online application for this family member.

-Please enter the same data once again, and then you can download a new certificate.
-However, we will only send you one appointment to appear in person at the LEA.
+If you lost your certificate, please enter the same data again.
+Then you can download a new certificate.
+We will still only send you one appointment for an interview.

 • Will my residence permit be extended?